pchetry2/Retail/README.md

  Drive revenue in high-performing categories through focused marketing efforts and promotions.
 Consider strategies to boost sales in  underperforming categories, such as special discounts, bundling offers, or targeted advertising.

-# Optimal Pricing
-Optimal prices are yet to be calculated.
-Next Step: To conduct further analysis in determining optimal pricing strategies based on market and economic factors.